It’s easier to admire your shoes when you hold them in your hands.

 It’s hard to be the avenger when you see only mirrors on the other end.

-My path as an artist has been guided by life experiences, my own personality and my sense of what is appropriate and interesting to me to express in my work at any given time.
-I have always felt the freedom and imperative to do that.
-I have worked sequentially in different styles.
-There has been continuous feedback within my own history as an artist, and I have always seen the different components of that history as parts of a larger, overlapping, more complex narrative.
-There has always been a hybrid component to my paintings.
+My path as an artist has been guided by the freedom as well as the imperative to do what feels appropriate and interesting to me at any given time.
+I have worked sequentially in different styles while viewing each new move as part of a larger, more complex narrative.
 I understand that art styles represent worldviews, but I also believe that ideas, experiences and sensibilities are not bound to any one style.
-I have always acted from this assumption.
-My sensibility as an artist has been a constant in everything I have done.
-My goal as an artist has been to synthesize my art interests and my understanding of how I exist in the world, and to apply them to my efforts to create a generous and inclusive visual language.
+My goal as an artist has been to create an inclusive visual language that synthesizes my art interests as well as my understanding of how I exist in the world.